-The World Migratory Bird Day, formerly known as International Migratory Bird Day, is celebrated on the second Saturday of May.
+World Migratory Bird Day, formerly known as International Migratory Bird Day, is celebrated on the 8th of May this year.

 Types of Migration

-In scholar terms, the word MIGRATION describes the periodic movement of animals on a large scale.
+- In scholarly terms, the word MIGRATION describes the periodic movement of animals on a large scale.

 The trigger for migration in birds and other animals can vary.
 It can be triggered by the changes in the length of the day, the drop in the temperature, the decreasing amount of food supply, and of course genetic predisposition of the bird.